Why do "capitulate" and "recapitulate" seem to have such different meanings? Etymology to the rescue!

-Cris asks a great question: Why does the meaning of recapitulate seem so different from the meaning of capitulate?
-The answer provides a fascinating look at how the meanings of words can change over time.
+A listener named Cris asked why “capitulate” means “to give up,” but “recapitulate” means to summarize.
+What a great question!
+Why does the meaning of “recapitulate” (“to summarize”) seem so different from the meaning of “capitulate” (“to surrender”) when the only difference seems to be the “re-” prefix?
+The answer gives us a fascinating look at how the meanings of words can change over time.

-Both the OED and the Online Etymology Dictionary agree that in English in the 1500s, people started using capitulate to talk about drawing up terms, conditions, and agreements, and by the 1600s it referred to surrendering because of the relationship to writing up or agreeing to terms of surrender.
+Then, in the 1500s, “capitulate” and “recapitulate” both entered English, and the OED and the Online Etymology Dictionary agree that at that time people started using “capitulate” to talk about drawing up terms, conditions, and agreements, and by the 1600s it referred to surrendering because when you surrender, you usually write up or agree to terms of surrender.

 “Recapitulate” didn't go through the same evolution and kept closer to the earlier "summarize" meaning with the “re-“ prefix adding a sense of going through something a second time to make the summary.

 It’s an especially interesting example of language change and how meanings can evolve and diverge—how two very closely related words started out with the same meaning and eventually came to mean things that are quite different.
 But if you follow it step by step through the centuries, you can see the logic of what looks incomprehensible when you’re just looking at the end result.